ohmung/DSIprojects/project_2/README.md

 7. Conclusions and Recommendations

 Our ElasticNet Model, scaled with StandardScaler performed best on predicting the sale prices of houses in Ames, IA.
+The model will be useful for many stakeholders including real estate agents, investors, house owners, and house buyers in a decision-making process by having a benchmark / certainty in prices.
+It helps them make a more informed decision when calculating the market value of the houses.

 ### Features that add the most value to a home
 * GrLivArea: Above grade (ground) living area square feet